BLSQ/iaso/docs/pages/users/how_to/run_ETL/run_ETL.md

 ![Periodic tasks List](./attachments/Periodic-task-List.png)

-## How to create a period task
+## How to create ETL task as periodic task

 From Iaso Admin page, in the Periodic Tasks list, on the top right side, there is a button **Add periodical task**:

 ![Add periodical task Button](./attachments/Add-periodical-task-Button.png)

-You will get a form to create/edit a period task like ETL task:
+You will get a form to create/edit a periodic task like ETL task:

 ![Period task forms](./attachments/Periodic-task-Iaso-Form.png)